uc-cdis/gen3.org/content/resources/user/access-data.md

 ## Exploration Tool
 * * *
 One method of accessing metadata in a Gen3 data commons is using the data exploration tool in a web browser.
-This page can be reached by clicking "Exploration" in the top navigation bar or by navigating to the url: https://gen3.datacommons.io/explorer.
+This page can be reached by clicking "Exploration" in the top navigation bar or by navigating to the URL: https://gen3.datacommons.io/explorer.

-> __NOTE:__ For these user guides, https://data.mycommons.org is an example URL and will not be the actual URL of the data commons.
+> __NOTE:__ The part of the URL above https://gen3.datacommons.io can be replaced with the URL of other data commons powered by Gen3.

 ![Exploration](Gen3_Toolbar_exploration.png)